Ori0112/Kickstarter/README.md

 ## Overview of Project:

-The purpose of this project is to help Louise, a playwriter, who is seeking funding to start her play Fever.
-We are in charge of organizing a crowdfunding campaign, through Kickstarter, to reach her estimated budget of at least $12,000.

-My responsibility is to sort, organize, and analyze crowdfunding data that can possibly reveal key indicators to an efficient campaign.
-Based on our findings, we will develop a campaign for Louise which will set her up for success.
+This report will look at more than 4000 kickstarter crowdfunding campaigns from different countries.
+The data analyzed includes the name, blurb, funding goal, amount of money pledged, outcome, country, currency, deadline, date launched, number of backers, category, and subcategory.
+The goal of the analysis is to help Louise compare similar campaigns to better approach hers.
+We will evaluate how the funding goal and different launch dates affected the outcome of theater/plays campaigns.

 ## Analysis and Challenges:

 ### Analysis:

-When I first familiarized myself with the dataset; we organized it by adding filters to concentrate on:
+When first analyzing the dataset; we organized it by adding filters to concentrate on:

 *	what were the goals set
 *	how much was pledged on each goal